6. Macro Assembly

 error message

-This macro is recommended for achieving alignment, and in absolute assembly code, it will align to any power of 2; in relocatable assembly code, however, it can only be guaranteed to relocate to the nearest word unless corresponding alignment directives are included in the linker control file to align the relocation process.
-This example illustrates how conditional and macro assembly can be combined to perform complex computations; it illustrates a recursive macro, and it illustrates the use of the ERROR directive to report an imporper parameter to a macro.
+If the location counter (see Chapter 3) is absolute, this macro aligns to any power of 2; in relocatable code, it can only align to the nearest word unless alignment directives are included in the linker control file (see Chapter 8) to align the relocation process.
+Here, conditional and recursive macro assembly were used.
+This example also uses the ERROR directive (see Section 7.7) to report an imporper macro parameter.

 The following two macros demonstrate the use of value parameters and concatenation for automatic label generation.
-The macro "CATNUM" simply concatenates its three parameters, with the constraint that the middle parameter is an expression.
-This is used to construct new symbols by the second macro.
-The second macro maintains a counter, "LAB", which is incremented once each time it is called.
-Thus, each time it is called, it will be able to create new symbols.
+The macro CATNUM simply concatenates its three parameters, where the middle parameter is an expression.
+This is used by the second macro, USER, to construct new symbols using a counter, LAB, which is incremented once for each call.

 40 MACRO CATNUM (PART1),=NUM,(PART2)